Galashiels: Landmarks

+Television and print

+Local news and television programmes are provided by BBC Scotland and ITV Border.
+Television signal are received from the Selkirk and the local relay transmitters.

+Local radio stations are BBC Radio Scotland on 93.5 FM, Greatest Hits Radio Scottish Borders and North Northumberland on 96.8 FM and TD1 Radio, a community based radio station that broadcast on 106.5 FM.

+The Border Telegraph and Southern Reporter are the town's local newspapers.

 Transport

-In 1969, the historic Waverley Line which connected the Scottish Borders to the national rail network was closed as part of a wider series of cuts to British Railways.
+In 1969, the historic Waverley Line, which connected the Scottish Borders to the national rail network, was closed as part of a wider series of cuts to British Railways.
 The closure led to a campaign for a return of rail to the region that never diminished.
 Following years of campaigning, in 2006, the Waverley Railway (Scotland) Act was passed by the Scottish Parliament, which authorised a partial restoration of the service.
 The new Borders Railway, which links Galashiels with Edinburgh, saw four new stations built in Midlothian and three in the Scottish Borders.

-For most of the route the original line was followed with 30 mi of new railway line built.
-The project is estimated to have cost £294 million and was completed in September 2015, with the formal opening on 9 September by the Queen.
+For most of the route, the original line was followed with 30 mi of new railway line built.
+The project is estimated to have cost £294 million and was completed in September 2015, with the formal opening on 9 September by Queen Elizabeth II.
 Trains from Galashiels railway station run every half-hour going down to hourly in the evening and on Sundays.
 Journey times between Tweedbank and Edinburgh take less than one hour.

+The town is also served by several bus routes, operated by Borders Buses.
+They include X62 (to Edinburgh via Peebles, X95 (Edinburgh to Carlisle), 51 (to Edinburgh via Lauder) as well as a number of local routes.

-The town also has a recently-opened Interchange building which replaces the old bus station, and is also situated next to the railway station.
-It has a café, and upstairs has office space that has been leased to businesses and organizations.
-It also has toilet and baby-changing facilities, and a travel helpdesk.
+A transport interchange building was opened in August 2015, shortly before the opening of the restored railway line.
+It is situated next to the railway station, on the site of the old bus station.
+It has a café, and upstairs has office space that has been leased to businesses and organisations.
+It also has toilet and baby-changing facilities, and a travel help desk.